elkanuco/showcase/web-semantic/README.md

 ## Milestones

-- Lead the migration from Jboss to Tomcat along with Atomikos and handled the JDK migration as well
+- Led the migration from Jboss to Tomcat along with Atomikos and handled the JDK migration as well
 - Participated in the call for tenders answering the questions about a potential migration from Oracle RDF store to an alternative framework.
 We won the contract and migrated to Virtuoso Triple store

 ## Potential references

-- main OP team : Marc KÜSTER (Head of IT at OP) and external consultants Patrick Gratz, Sebastien Thelen
+- OP team@CELLAR : Marc KÜSTER (Head of IT at OP) and external consultants Patrick Gratz, Sebastien Thelen
-- main Arhs team: Davide Galina and Arnaud Koster
+- Arhs team@CELLAR : Davide Galina, Arnaud Koster